cecton/git-tools/README.md

     This command will:
      -  make sure there is no uncommitted changes (clean state)
-     -  fetch (update) master from the remote
+     -  fetch (update) main from the remote
-     -  create a new branch "new-branch" that will be based on origin/master
+     -  create a new branch "new-branch" that will be based on origin/main

-    Note: the local branch master will not be updated.
-In fact, you don't even need a local branch master.
+    Note: the local branch main will not be updated.
+In fact, you don't even need a local branch main.
 The exact equivalent with Git would be more something like this:

     ```
     git fetch
     # <ensure manually no uncommitted changes are pending>
-    git branch -f new-branch origin/master
+    git branch -f new-branch origin/main
     git checkout new-branch
     ```